deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16429/index.md

 ![](figures/figures_7_0.png)

-> 🔼 The figure illustrates the system architecture of Pantograph, showing how machine learning agents and human operators interact with the Lean 4 kernel via different interfaces.
+> 🔼 The figure illustrates the system architecture of Pantograph, showing how a user (human or machine learning agent) interacts with the Lean 4 kernel through various interfaces.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 2: System architecture of Pantograph.
 A solid arrow indicates that the component at the arrow source calls functions in the component that is the arrow's target.
 A human operator interacts with Lean 4's kernel via the IDE, but a machine learning agent can interact via one of Pantograph's interfaces.